Cinnab0nBak3ry/macOSElk-UserStyle/README.md

 ## Why? 🤔

-I used to browse twitter on my Mac near-exclusively through it's application.
+I used to browse Twitter on my Mac near-exclusively through it's application.
 Switching from Twitter to Mastodon really kicked my second nature in the shins, but luckily [Elk.zone](https://elk.zone/) was announced months later, which looks just like the Twitter website.
 Bad-ass.

-One bored day, I thought that it would be cool if this website looked more like the application.
+One bored day, I thought that it would be cool if this website looked more like the Twitter application, because I kinda miss using it.
 So here we are!

 ## Enough backstory, give me the thingy! 📥